EnsemblGenomes/ensembl-static/metazoa/species/Schmidtea/Schmidtea_nova/Schmidtea_nova_gca044892505v1cm_about.md

 and respiratory organs, they are restricted to having flattened shapes that allow oxygen and nutrients to pass through their bodies by diffusion.
-The digestive cavity has only one opening for both ingestion and egestion ; as a result, the food can not be processed continuously.
+The digestive cavity has only one opening for both ingestion and egestion; as a result, the food can not be processed continuously.